I Look to You: Release and promotion

+Singles

+The album was preceded by the release of its title track, "I Look to You," which served as the lead single in the United States and was later issued as the album's second international single.
+Written by R. Kelly, who had originally composed the song for Houston a decade earlier, "I Look to You" achieved moderate success, reaching number 70 on the US Billboard Hot 100 while also charting within the top 30 of the Adult Contemporary chart and the top 20 of both the Hot R&B/Hip-Hop Songs and Gospel charts in the United States.
+Internationally, the single received a mixed commercial response, peaking at number 16 in Switzerland but reaching only number 115 in the United Kingdom.

+The album's second US single and first international single, "Million Dollar Bill," reached number 100 on the Billboard Hot 100 and peaked within the top 20 of the Hot R&B/Hip-Hop Songs chart.
+It also topped both the Hot Dance Club Songs and Adult R&B Songs charts.
+Internationally, "Million Dollar Bill" enjoyed greater success, reaching number five on the UK Singles Chart, aided by promotion of the Freemasons remix and becoming Houston's first top-five hit in the country in a decade.
+The song also peaked at number 15 on the European Hot 100 Singles chart, marking Houston's thirtieth and final appearance on the chart and her highest placement there in nine years.

 Following the popularity of the dance remix B-sides appearing on the UK CD release of "Million Dollar Bill", a number of remix EPs were released.
 "I Look to You – The Remixes" was released on November 6, 2009, in the US and UK, featuring 12 dance remixes of the first single "I Look to You".
 Also released in the UK and US on November 6, 2009, were "The Remixes", featuring remixes of "I Look to You", "I Didn't Know My Own Strength", and "Million Dollar Bill".
 This was followed by the final remix EP being released on November 6, 2009, called "I Didn't Know My Own Strength Remixes", which was released in the US and UK.